ajavamind/rca-studio2/README.md

 Some document are from https://archive.org

 Special dedication to Joe Weisbecker who started it all.
-One of his goals for the Studio II was computer and programming education.
+One of his goals for the COSMAC and Studio II was computer and programming education.
-My intent here is to continue to extend this goal.

 ## Usage
 This respository is intended for educational and historical research.
 Studio II emulation shows how the games looked and functioned during play.

+## References

 ## Postscript
-My intent for this repository is a tribute to Joe Weisbecker's work on personal and educational computers.
+My intent for this repository is a tribute to Joe Weisbecker's work on personal and educational computers and continue to extend with the goal of education.
 Writing this is like creating a programmer's memoir.
 I am able to reconstruct the environment to run code written in the past without the hardware it ran on.
 Many programmer's work is lost over time with a project's termination or expiration, as the technology advances, so being able to see and preserve what was done in the distant past is heartening and personally rewarding.